WCAU: News operation

-In February 2014, WCAU became the second television station in Philadelphia (behind Fox O&O WTXF-TV) to expand its weekday morning newscast to three hours, with addition of a half-hour at 4:00 a.m.; this newscast was canceled in 2016 but revived on July 31, 2017.
+In February 2014, WCAU became the second television station in Philadelphia (behind Fox O&O WTXF-TV) to expand its weekday morning newscast to three hours, with addition of a half-hour at 4 am; this newscast was canceled in 2016 but revived on July 31, 2017.
 In conjunction with this, they switched its music to the "L.A.
 Groove" theme that has been in use by sister stations KNBC in Los Angeles, KNSD in San Diego, KNTV in San Francisco and by WNBC in New York City (in the case of WNBC, it no longer uses "L.A.
 Groove" as its news theme as of 2016).

-On July 11, 2016, beginning with the 4:00 p.m. newscast, WCAU became the seventh NBC-owned station to begin using ArtWorks' "Look N" graphics package following WNBC, WTVJ, WVIT, KXAS-TV, WMAQ-TV and WRC-TV.
+On July 11, 2016, beginning with the 4 p.m. newscast, WCAU became the seventh NBC-owned station to begin using ArtWorks' "Look N" graphics package following WNBC, WTVJ, WVIT, KXAS-TV, WMAQ-TV and WRC-TV.

-On October 21, 2018, WCAU moved to their new studios within the Comcast Technology Center, beginning with the 6:00 p.m. newscast.
+On October 21, 2018, WCAU moved to their new studios within the Comcast Technology Center, beginning with the 6 p.m. newscast.
 The logo was also simplified to remove the redundant "NBC" text and streamline the NBC Peacock and the "10" numeral together more closely, as had been done with sister station WBTS-LD's new "10" logo upon their numerical rebranding to "NBC 10 Boston" at the start of 2018.

-In August 2019, WCAU announced that the last 15 minutes of its 11:00 a.m. newscast would be cut in favor of their lifestyle show Philly Live beginning September 9.
+In August 2019, WCAU announced that the last 15 minutes of its 11 a.m. newscast would be cut in favor of their lifestyle show Philly Live beginning September 9.

 In February 2020, WCAU announced a content partnership with Philadelphia-based company Entercom Communications (which in 2021 officially became known as Audacy) and its AM radio station KYW-AM along with its sister stations WIP-FM, WTDY-FM, WOGL-FM, WPHT-AM and WBEB-FM for use of WCAU's on-air talent on the radio stations; it is the second station partnership between Entercom/Audacy and NBC (following KXAS-TV and KRLD in Dallas beginning in 2018).
 Fellow NBC O&O stations had already partnered with radio stations in markets including Washington, D.C.
 (WRC-TV and WTOP-FM), New York City (WNBC and WOR), Los Angeles (KNBC and KABC-AM), Hartford (WVIT and WILI), and Miami (WTVJ and WIOD).

 On February 17, 2020, WCAU added a half-hour 7 p.m. newscast on weekdays.